Here are 15 bits of bowhunting advice to think about before you get into the game.

 Since there is more to it than just tending a food plot or hitting a few targets, it stands to reason that some simple bowhunting advice gleaned from friends can go a long way towards how a new bowhunter prepares for the hunt.

-Here are some of those bits that I've found simply by asking over the years, and even though many go without saying, it's always good to review.
+Here are some of those bits that I've found simply by asking over the years, and even though many go without saying, it's always good to review before every archery season.

 1. Learn your dominate eye right away